OfficalOffical/ComWithLaser/README.md

 ## Introduction

-NRZ Communication with lasers on and of state.
+NRZ Communication with lasers on and off state.
 When it's on, it generates laser on LDR and when LDR's data is over normal, it generates 1 value (0 otherwise).
 By using lasers on and of state we are communicating with other Arduino.

 ![image](https://user-images.githubusercontent.com/18538179/120644645-3e005800-c480-11eb-898a-ae1327c44e67.png)